Undergraduate and Precollege Programs

 The Bachelor of Arts in Liberal Studies program follows recommendations from the American Council on Education to grant transfer credit, on a case-by-case basis, for certain military training.
 The student should have the Joint Services Transcript sent directly to the academic program for evaluation.
 These credits count against the 64-credit maximum for transfer credits.

-Part-Time and Full-time Registration Status
+Part-Time and Full-Time Registration Status

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the Office of Global Services when making enrollment decisions that could affect your Visa status.